 Ravenna is a somewhat small city located in the state of Ohio.
-With a population of 11,619 people and nine constituent neighborhoods, Ravenna is the 157th largest community in Ohio.
+With a population of 11,361 people and nine constituent neighborhoods, Ravenna is the 157th largest community in Ohio.
 Ravenna has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

+Ravenna is a somewhat ethnically-diverse city.
 The people who call Ravenna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ravenna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ravenna include Irish, Italian, English, and Scottish.
+Important ancestries of people in Ravenna include German, Irish, Italian, English, and Polish.

 The most common language spoken in Ravenna is English.
 Other important languages spoken here include Polish and Arabic.